Catallactic/catallactic-site/docs/whitepaper.md

 In order to design every stage of the value chain, the issuer assigns a portion of token units to every stage stakeholders.
 Allocation is an allotment of tokens or equity, that may be earned, purchased, or set aside for a certain investor, team, group, organization, or other related entity.
 The way tokens are allocated must align with the project's long-term goals.

+A CryptoCommodity borrows the features of both a Utility Token, before the Value Capture, and a Stablecoin on Tokens Release.
+This means that tokenomics for a CryptoCommodity must merge and align best practices from both token models.

+There is a lack of an established framework or widely accepted industry standard for designing tokenomics.
 There isn't a unified language or consistent definition for token allocations.
 What one project names "Liquidity Mining Programs" can also be labeled by others "Community Incentives," "Farming Rewards," or "Ecosystem Pool."
 Some combine teams, partners, and advisors into one "Core Contributors" category, while others separate these groups into distinct categories.
-We propose below a classification of allocation concepts grouped by stage in the value chain.

 There is a also great degree of flexibility in token allocation amounts.
 The figures are typically determined by what would be considered acceptable based on benchmarks for non-investor token allocation and by bilateral negotiations between the team and the investors.
 A great token allocation will not ensure a project’s success, a poor one will ensure its failure.

+We propose below a classification of allocation concepts grouped by stage in the value chain.

 export const TokenAllocationConcepts = () => {
 	return (